Guides

 When it comes to electric utes, several models (not yet available in Australia) have very impressive rated towing capacities and compare favourably to petrol/diesel equivalents.
 These figures will only improve as battery technology and design principles improve for electric vehicles.

 Electric cars can tow caravans.
-You'll need to ensure that your electric car has a higher tow rating than the weight of the caravan it will be towing.
+However, you'll need to ensure that the towing capacity (braked/unbraked) of your electric car is higher than the weight of the caravan being towed.
 Other factors which should also be considered include the TBM (tow ball mass) and GVM (gross vehicle mass), an in-depth review of these are however not the focus of this guide.

 A small caravan with 2-4 berths can weigh between 800kg and 1.3 tonnes.
 Larger caravans with 4-6 berths can range from 1.3 to 1.8 tonnes in weight.
 Most of the EVs on the below list should have no problems towing a smaller caravan.